genjudev/strapio/README.md

 StrapIO is looking for all roles which have access to the given contenttype and action type.

 UPDATE v2:
-You need to subscribe first before you receive any data. `socket.emit('subscribe', 'content-type/ex: article')`
+You need to subscribe first before you receive any data. `socket.emit('subscribe', 'article')` article is the content-type.

 ## Installation